MicroBlocksCN/smallvm/SERIAL_PROTOCOL.md

 followed by the return value.
 The current type flags are:

   * integer (type = 1; data is 4-byte signed integer, LSB first)
+  * string (type = 2; data is a UTF-8 string)
-  * boolean (type = 2; data is 1-byte, 0 for false, 1 for true)
+  * boolean (type = 3; data is 1-byte, 0 for false, 1 for true)
-  * string (type = 3; data is a UTF-8 string)

 ### Task Error (OpCode: 0x14, long message)

 The task associated with the given chunk got an error.
-The data part of the message is a one-byte error code.
+The data part of the message is a one-byte error code followed by a four-byte integer that encodes the current chunkID (which may be a procedure chunk, not necessarily the top-level chunk), and the IP address within that chunk.
+The format is:

+	[IP within chunk (high 24-bits)][chunk ID (low 8-bits)]

-### Console Log String (OpCode: 0x15, long message)
+### Output String (OpCode: 0x15, long message)

-Logs the string in the data part of this message to the console.
-Used for debugging.
+Outputs the string in the data part of this message.

 ### Reserved (OpCodes 0x16-0x1F)